 Sources, Sinks, and Solutions for the Impact of Plastics to Coastal Communities in Viet Nam (3SIP2C)

-Postdoctoral Research Fellow – Community Engagement and Communication
+Postdoctoral Research Fellow – Sustainability and Community Engagement

 Teaching Climate Justice and Resilience through Ancestral Plant Heritage in Jamaica